 - a mathematician or statistician?
 Your expertise could contribute to causal analyses in population health.

 - a chemist?
 Your knowledge could contribute to our molecular understanding of disease.

 - a computer scientist?
 Your skills could contribute to complex data integration and analysis.

 - a biologist or biochemist?
 Your expertise could contribute to our understanding of molecular pathways in disease.

 - an engineer?
 Your skills could contribute to new methods in wearable sensors for health research.

 - a psychologist?
 Your skills could contribute to understanding the links between behaviour, health and mental health.

-The MRC Integrative Epidemiology Unit at the University of Bristol has a 4 year inter-disciplinary PhD programme registered with the School of Social and Community Medicine.
+The MRC Integrative Epidemiology Unit at the University of Bristol has a 4 year inter-disciplinary PhD programme registered with the Bristol Medical School.

 The aim of our Integrative Epidemiology PhD programmes is to train graduates from a wide range of disciplines (e.g. natural sciences, biostatistics, molecular genetics, econometrics, biochemistry, mathematics, statistics, physics, engineering and computational science) to integrate molecular, cellular, clinical and population data to identify the causal effects of potentially modifiable exposures on health-related outcomes.